leangjia/blender_docs/manual/grease_pencil/visual_effects/rim.rst

 Blend Mode
    The mask blending operation to perform.
 See :term:`Color Blend Modes`.

-Offset X, Z
+Offset X, Y
-   Control the color mask displacement in pixels on the X and Z axis.
+   Control the color mask displacement in pixels on the X and Y axis.

 Blur
 ----

-Blur X, Z
+Blur X, Y
-   Control the blur scale in pixels on the X and Z axis.
+   Control the blur scale in pixels on the X and Y axis.

 Samples
    Number of blur samples (0 disabled the blur effect).